Politics of Cornwall: History

 The Cornish nationalist party Mebyon Kernow was formed in 1951, initially as a pressure group.
 Some of its members and supporters were politicians (councillors and MPs) from the three main British political parties, but later on, it became a party in its own right and members of other parties left.
 Its most famous supporter of the time was the novelist Daphne du Maurier.
 One of Mebyon Kernow's main campaigns is for a Cornish Assembly and in 2001 it presented a petition to 10 Downing Street with 50,000 signatures in favour of the Assembly.

 Growing dissatisfaction with European Union fishing policy including the Common Fisheries Policy led to a growth of support for United Kingdom Independence Party (UKIP) within fishing ports such as Newlyn.
 On 26 July 2007 the Conservative party-appointed Mark Prisk (Member of Parliament for Hertford and Stortford) "Shadow Minister for Cornwall".
 This appointment was called "the fictional minister for Cornwall," by a Liberal Democrat MP, as there was no government minister to shadow.
 The post was not continued following the 2010 election, and no longer exists.
 This was to put the Duchy's concerns "at the heart of Conservative thinking", according to a party statement.
 Conservative Party leader David Cameron said he wholeheartedly endorsed the appointment and it would ensure that the voice of Cornwall is heard.
 However, as the post has been discontinued, this concept remains unproven.

 In the June 2016 EU referendum, Cornwall voted to leave the EU.
 43.5 per cent (140,540) of Cornwall's voters wanted to remain in the EU, while 56.5 per cent (182,665) voted to leave.

 Parliamentary representation

 Following a review by the Boundary Commission for England taking effect at the 2010 general election, Cornwall is divided into six county constituencies to elect MPs to the House of Commons of the United Kingdom.

 Before the 2010 boundary changes there were five constituencies in Cornwall.
 In the 2005 general election, all five seats were won by Liberal Democrats.
 However, at the 2010 general election Liberal Democrat candidates won three seats and Conservative candidates won three seats.

 In the 2015 general election all Cornish seats were won by the Conservatives.
 All retained their seats in the 2017 general election.

+In the 2019 election, all six MPs were conservative.

+In the 2024 United Kingdom general election, the Conservatives were wiped out.